patrickfav/uber-adb-tools/README.md

        --upgrade                                Only for install: Uses the '-r' param on 'adb install' for trying to reinstall the app and keeping its data.
     -v,--version                                Prints current version.
+       --waitForDevice                          If set, will wait until a device is connected and debug mode is enabled.

 ### General